Depth Estimation & Point Cloud Reconstruction

 device="cpu", # device to use (either "cpu" or "gpu")

-task="relative" # task to perform (either "relative" or "absolute")
+task="absolute" # task to perform (either "relative" or "absolute")

 )